Braeden261/kendoSchool/README.md

 on first launch of the application the Windows FireWall will likely prompt you to allow access, click Allow Access

 Open a web browser and enter the URL: localhost:8080

+Creating a Branch:

+git branch [BranchName]
+git checkout [BranchName]

+You are now on your branch and you can commit changes to the branch as you work

+Make your changes

+git add --all
+git commit -m "(message)"
+git push

+when your local branch is done, you can push the branch to origin with: git push -u origin [BranchName]